 Yes, we have a bathroom right in the office for your convenience.

 Do I have to register?
 What is the cost for each class?

 It is requested that you register: walk-in’s are welcome but space is limited and only those that have registered are guaranteed a space.
 Visit The Events Page for the monthly class schedule.
 You will have the choice to pay online or at the door.
+You do not have to pay when you RSVP.
 Class is $10.00 per person.
 On the event page, you will scroll down until you see RSVP- you will enter the number of tickets, then your name and email and hit RSVP.
 You will receive a confirmation in your email shortly thereafter.
-If you do not receive an email confirming your registration, email email@example.com.
+If you do not receive an email confirming your registration, email [email protected].

 If for any reason, you prefer not to deal with the online registration, you can email me and I will register you personally.
 Registration is requested in order to set the room up properly and to ensure that there is a seat for everyone.
 Visit the Event page for class dates and times each week.

 I hope this answers any questions you may have about our Meditation & Mindfulness Circle.
 If you have any additional questions, please contact [email protected].
 I will respond within 48 hours.

 Disclaimer: Meditation does not take the place of proper medical care.
 It is recommended that you see a licensed physician or health care professional for any physical or psychological ailment you may have.

 © 2019 Balance Your Life

 All right reserved- Reproduce with Permission only